Meldiron/sweam/README.md

 # sweam
-TODO:

-in order of importance:
+TODO in order of importance:

 login to steam with login